Fudan-iGEM/2025-wiki/pages/education.md

 ### Social Breadth - Interdisciplinary Interviews

-Date: From April to June，2025
+Date: From April to June, 2025

 People: All team members